SkillsFundingAgency/das-platform-building-blocks/README.md

         "resourceEnvironmentName": {
             "type": "string",
             "metadata": {
                 "description": "Short name of the environment.
-Used for the name of resources created" }
+Used for the name of resources created."
+            }
         },
         "serviceName": {
             "type": "string",
             "metadata": {
                 "description": "Short name of the service.
-Used for the name of resources created" }
+Used for the name of resources created."
+            }
         },
             ...